 Passenger and driver mutations.
 Recent tumor sequencing efforts have revealed that transformed cells acquire a genetic landscape marked by the accumulation of numerous mutations.
 Among these genetic changes, however, are a much more limited subset of driver mutations that actively impart oncogenic properties, with the remaining passenger mutations representing inert changes that are neither selected for or against during tumorigenesis.
 Distinguishing between driver and passenger mutations is a critical research objective as the former represent potential therapeutic targets.

 7.2.1 Historical Perspective

 The pronounced age dependence of cancer onset, coupled with the more limited life expectancies of premodern times, meant that cancer was a less prevalent killer than other diseases until comparatively recently.
 As a result, although humans have been afflicted by the disease since the beginning, references to cancer in the historical sources are scarce, and a proper understanding of its nature has long proved elusive.
 Hippocrates attributed the disease to an excess of “black bile,” one of the 4 constituent fluids the ancient Greeks believed made up the human body.
-Remarkably, this humoral theory ...
+Remarkably, this humoral theory persisted as ...